HOW TO GET DEODORANT STAINS OUT OF SHIRTS IN 5 STEPS

 Heat-proof kitchen gloves

-In a measuring cup, mix together ½ cup of hydrogen peroxide, ½ cup of baking soda and ½ cup of tap water to create a paste.
-Set aside.
+In a measuring cup, mix together ½ cup hydrogen peroxide, ½ cup baking soda and ½ cup tap water to create a thick, spreadable paste, then set it aside.
+This combination may work especially well on white shirts, since hydrogen peroxide can help lift yellowing caused by sweat and deodorant buildup.

 Air dry your shirt and keep an eye on the stain.
 If the stain persists, don’t sweat it—just repeat the washing steps above to help remove it completely.
 Avoid putting your shirt in the dryer until the stain is removed, as the heat can set the deodorant stain.

-Combine white vinegar with warm water, rub it into the stain with your hands, then wash as normal.
-Avoid using vinegar on delicate fabrics.
+Combine white vinegar with warm water, rub it into the stain with your hands, then rinse it out and wash as normal.
+Avoid using vinegar on delicate fabrics or directly in your washer.

 ARE DEODORANT STAINS PERMANENT?

 If you don’t treat them right away, deodorant stains can set or become difficult to remove.
-But don’t worry, it doesnʼt mean you won’t be able to ever remove the deodorant stain.
-For the best results, take care of a stain as soon as you notice it.
+But don’t worry, it doesnʼt necessarily mean you won’t be able to ever remove the deodorant stain.
+However, for the best results, take care of a stain as soon as you notice it.

 EXPLORE MAYTAG® WASHING MACHINES

-Find the right washing machine to help you tackle your tough laundry loads.
+Maytag®️ washing machines help you tackle your tough laundry loads.
 You can find useful laundry features with Maytag brand’s wide selection of top load and front load washing machines.
-Powerful options on select models include a built-in water faucet for easy pretreating solutions.
-Explore Maytag® laundry sets to find powerful cleaning, to get the job done with settings to meet your needs.
+Powerful options on select models include a Built-In Water Faucet, so you can rinse, spot treat or soak clothes right in the washer.
+Explore Maytag® laundry sets to find powerful cleaning, to get the job done with various settings to meet your needs.